scottbedard/twister/README.md

 ## CLI

 The following utilities are available from the command line.
-Constructor options can be provided using the `--options` flag.
+Constructor options can be provided via `--options`.
 Note that when providing JSON arguments, we use [JSON5](https://json5.org/) syntax for a smoother user experience.

 #### `scramble`